kimruddock/pawelgrzybek.github.io/_drafts/2016-07-25-smooth-page-scroll-in-vanilla-javascript.md

 scroll();
 ```

-### If an element finished scrolling trigger optional callback function.
+### If an element finished scrolling trigger an optional callback function.

 The last step is to trigger a callback function whenever the document reached it's destination.
 This one requires to add one more line to condition that checks the current position and destination inside `scroll` function.